Monday, 26 June 2023

 Did I grip the mobile staircase and my

-mothers hand, looking up to the massive
+mother's hand, looking up at the massive

 Shaking with fear, she heard and felt me.